 Flordahome Pear - Semi-dwarf

 Low chill pear from Florida.
 Sweet, smooth textured and juicy.
-Harvest July/August in southern Calif.
+Harvest July/August in southern California.
 Early bloom.
 Chill requirement is less than 400 hrs.
-Best with pollenizer - Hood is recommended.
+Best with pollenizer - Hood is recommended, but Pineapple should also work.
 Avaliable on OHxF333.

 Harrow Delight Pear - Semi-dwarf